A Comprehensive Study of the Robustness for LiDAR-based 3D Object Detectors against Adversarial Attacks: Transferability Evaluation of Attacks

 \subsection{Evaluation on Cross-domain Attack}

-In this part, we explore the effectiveness of cross-domain attacks, where the perturbation is generated from models trained on Waymo dataset \textit{without} having knowledge of data distribution of target domain (KITTI dataset).
+In this part, we explore the effectiveness of cross-domain attacks, where the perturbation is generated from models trained on Waymo dataset \textit{without} having knowledge of data distribution of the target domain (KITTI dataset).
+Based on our findings presented in Table~\ref{table:cross_domain_trans}, we gleaned several key insights:

-As shown in Table~\ref{table:cross_domain_trans}, the adversarial examples are \textit{transferable} across different domains, though most of transferred perturbation attacks are not as effective as the source attack.
-Particularly, the cross-domain attack is even more effective than the source attack on Voxel-RCNN and Part-A\^{}2.
-And the cross-domain attacks lead to a significant performance decrease on point-based detectors (3DSSD and PointRCNN), which have been verified as vulnerable to the source attacks.
-How to design an effective cross-domain attack is a meaningful topic and deserves further research in the future.
+\begin{enumerate}[1)] \item \textit{Trans-domain Transferability}: Adversarial attacks exhibit \textit{transferability} across disparate domains.
+However, in most cases, cross-domain attacks do not exceed the effectiveness of source attacks.
+This observation may imply that the efficacy of adversarial attack techniques is somewhat tied to the data distribution of their originating domain.

+\item \textit{Exceptions in Cross-domain Attack Potency:} Interestingly, certain models, such as Voxel-RCNN and Part-A\^{}2, break from the general trend, showing higher susceptibility to cross-domain attacks than to source attacks.
+This unexpected behavior suggests that these models may have inherent vulnerabilities, which can be exploited by adversarial techniques trained on unrelated datasets.